-The interface grid points within the receiver zone may be specified by PointRange if they constitute a logically rectangular region (e.g. an abutting interface where an entire face of the receiver zone abuts with a part of a face of the donor zone).
+The interface grid points within the receiver zone may be specified by PointRange if they constitute a logically rectangular region (e.g., an abutting interface where an entire face of the receiver zone abuts with a part of a face of the donor zone).
 In all other cases, PointList should be used to list the receiver-zone grid points making up the interface.
 For a structured-to-structured interface, all indices in PointRange or PointList should have one index element in common (see note 7).

-GridLocation identifies the location of indices within the receiver zone described by PointRange or PointList; it also identifies the location of indices defined by PointListDonor in the donor zone.
-For Overset interfaces, GridLocation may be either Vertex or CellCenter, allowing the description of the overlap region in the receiver zone to be consistent with the grid location used for storing the flow solution.
-For Abutting and Abutting1to1 interfaces, GridLocation should be Vertex.
+GridLocation identifies the location of indices within the receiver zone described by PointRange or PointList.
+It also identifies the location of indices defined by PointListDonor in the donor zone.
 GridLocation does not apply to CellListDonor or InterpolantsDonor.
 The CellListDonor is always an index or indices that define a particular cell or element, while the InterpolantsDonor defines an interpolation value relative to the cell/element vertices.
+In other words, when using InterpolantsDonor, the interpolants are always given with respect to the vertices of the donor zone.
+InterpolantsDonor is currently only defined for structured grids and certain basic unstructured grid element types.